 extent represents the overall geographic coverage of the spatial object.

 A raster has horizontal (x and y) resolution.
 This resolution represents the area on the ground that each pixel covers.
-The units for our data are in meters.
-In this case, our data resolution is 1 x 1.
+The units for your data are in meters.
+In this case, your data resolution is 1 x 1.
 This means that each pixel represents a 1 x 1 meter area on the ground.
-We can figure out the units of this resolution using the
+You can figure out the units of this resolution using the

-# what is the x and y resolution for our raster data? xres(lidar_dem) ## 1 yres(lidar_dem) ## 1
+# what is the x and y resolution for your raster data? xres(lidar_dem) ## 1 yres(lidar_dem) ## 1

-Resolution as a number doesn’t mean anything unless we know the units.
-We can figure out the horizontal (x and y) units from the coordinate reference system string.
+Resolution as a number doesn’t mean anything unless you know the units.
+You can figure out the horizontal (x and y) units from the coordinate reference system string.

 # view coordinate reference system crs(lidar_dem) ## CRS arguments: ## +proj=utm +zone=13 +datum=WGS84 +units=m +no_defs +ellps=WGS84 ## +towgs84=0,0,0

 Notice this string contains an element called units=m.
 This means the units are in meters.
-We won’t get into too much detail about coordinate reference strings in this weeks class but they are important to be familiar with when working with spatial data.
-We will cover them in more detail during the semester!
+You won’t get into too much detail about coordinate reference strings in this weeks class but they are important to be familiar with when working with spatial data.
+You will learn them in more detail during the semester!